emsifa/Block/README.md

 ]);
 ```

-And the result should look like this
+And the result should looks like this

 ```html
 <!DOCTYPE html>